SolidLabResearch/WhatsInAPod/content/1_introduction.md

 ## Introduction # {#introduction}
-In the current state of the Web of large platforms storing enormous amounts of data in their own data silos, the Solid project brings a revitalization of the concepts of data ownership and identity on the Web.
+In the current state of the Web of large platforms controlling enormous amounts of user data in centralized locations, hidden behind pay walls or access limiting mechanisms, the Solid project aims to revitalize the concepts of identity and data ownership for the Web.
 Proposed in 2016 as a decentralized platform for social Web applications [](cite:cites sambra_solid_nodate), [TODO:: more]()